ishuverma/fantaco-redhat-one-2026/langfuse-setup/langgraph-agent/SPEC.md

 ### Add More Agent Functionality

+The actual implementation in `6-langgraph-langfuse-fastapi.py` already includes:
+- MCP tool integration with customer and finance servers
+- Multi-node LangGraph workflow with conditional routing
+- Full Langfuse tracing for all LLM and tool calls

-To add tools or more complex workflows, modify the `agent_node` function and graph structure in `main.py`.
+To add more functionality:
+- Add more MCP servers in the lifespan function
+- Modify the graph structure to add more nodes
+- Update the system message to guide tool usage

 ## Troubleshooting

 ### Common Issues:

-1. **CORS errors**: Make sure backend CORS allows `http://localhost:3002`
+1. **CORS errors**: Make sure backend CORS allows `http://localhost:3002` (or `*` for development)
 2. **Langfuse not showing traces**: Verify your Langfuse keys and BASE_URL
 3. **LLM errors**: Check your API_KEY and BASE_URL are correct
 4. **Port conflicts**: Change PORT in backend `.env` and VITE_API_URL in frontend `.env`
+5. **MCP connection errors**: Ensure customer and finance MCP servers are running on ports 9001 and 9002
+6. **Tool not found errors**: Check that MCP servers are properly initialized in the lifespan function

 ## Next Steps for Students

-After understanding this basic setup:
+After understanding this setup:

-1. Add a simple tool (e.g., current time lookup)
+1. Explore the MCP tool integration in `6-langgraph-langfuse-fastapi.py`
+2. Add more MCP servers with additional tools
-2. Implement conversation memory/history
+3. Implement conversation memory/history across sessions
-3. Add user authentication
+4. Add user authentication
-4. Explore different LLM models
+5. Explore different LLM models (OpenAI, vLLM, Ollama)
-5. Analyze traces in Langfuse dashboard
+6. Analyze traces in Langfuse dashboard
-6. Try different prompt engineering techniques
+7. Try different prompt engineering techniques
+8. Experiment with different graph structures and conditional routing

 ## References